Browaeys-Gerin-Valerian/ironpal/README.md

 If you feel the need to check data in prisma studio you have to follow these steps:

-1. Use this commande to `docker exec -it backend sh`
+1. Use this commande to `docker compose exec backend sh`
 2. Once in the container's shell exec `npx prisma studio` command
 3. Open prisma studio on `http://localhost:5555/`